 Sources rich in vitamin D include oily fish, such as sardines, salmon, and mackerel.
 However, it is best obtained from adequate exposure to sunlight for around 15 minutes daily.

-Vitamin B9 (folic acid) is scientifically proven to reduce the frequency, severity, and duration of hot flashes, making it recommended as a one of the best vitamins for menopause.
+For starters, vitamin B12 benefits for menopause include helping aging women fight cognitive decline and low bone mineral density (BMD), while vitamin B9 (folic acid) is scientifically proven to reduce the frequency, severity, and duration of hot flashes, making both recommended as two of the best vitamins for menopause.
 Moreover, healthy levels of vitamin B6 (pyridoxine) abates symptoms of depression due to its involvement in serotonin production.

 For optimal physiological and neurological functioning, it is recommended to consume adequate levels of all members of this group of micronutrients, which can be found in whole grains, seeds, nuts, and legumes.